Part of Havant Thicket left scorched after large woodland fire breaks out in the early hours

 The fire ripped through an estimated 300m by 300m area of woodland and took crews three hours to put out.

-Havant crew manager Glenn Kavanagh said the affected area is now ‘looking very sorry for itself’.
+Havant crew manager Glenn Kavanagh, who captured a series of stark pictures of the aftermath of the blaze, said the affected area is now ‘looking very sorry for itself’.

 ‘It’s quite a large area that’s been burnt – it’s all scorched and it’s looking very sorry for itself,’ he said.

 ‘We’ve been there yesterday afternoon for a smaller incident in another part of the Thicket.